How Many Calories Do You Need to Lose Weight & Support Milk Supply?

 In Shape Mummy Health Shakes are formulated to help breastfeeding mums get the vitamins, minerals, protein, fibre and probiotics they need to support healthy weight loss while breastfeeding.

-The In Shape Mummy Health Shake is a nutritious, convenient and calorie controlled meal replacement shake that include lactation aids to boost milk production.
-It’s the perfect, quick and easy solution to losing weight while breastfeeding.
+The In Shape Mummy Health Shake is a nutritious, convenient and calorie controlled meal replacement shake that includes herbs that have been used to support breastfeeding mums for centuries. lt’s the perfect, quick and easy solution to losing weight while breastfeeding.

-When you purchase an In Shape Mummy Health Shake, you get a Free 12-Week Healthy Weight Loss Support Program that includes healthy weekly meal plans and recipes.
+When you purchase your first In Shape Mummy Health Shake, you get a Free 12-Week Healthy Weight Loss Support Program that includes healthy weekly meal plans and recipes.

 In this program, your individual calorie requirements are calculated and the meal plans and recipes are tailored to your specific needs.
 There is no need to calorie count if you follow this program as it is all done for you.